ECCC-MSC/open-data/docs/msc-animet/readme_en.md

 The main usage workflow:

-1. Add weather layers to the map
+1. Add weather and climate layers to the map
 2. Customize the content of the map
 3. Configure the animation
 4. Create and share the map and animation

-## 1 - Add weather layers
+## 1 - Add weather and climate layers

+Layers:

-Add layers in the `Add GeoMet-Weather layers` panel:
+* Add layers from the `GeoMet-Weather` or `GeoMet-Climate` panel
 * Browse the layer tree to find the desired layer
 * Use the search box to filter available layers
 * Click on the `+` sign to add a layer to the map

-Tip: click on the panel name, `Add GeoMet-Weather layers`, to expand or collapse the panel.
+* Tip: click on the panel name to expand or collapse the layer list

+Overlays:

+* Select the 'Overlays' panel to add information on top of displayed layers
+* Currently available overlays are Canadian geopolitical boundaries, cities and waterbodies from Natural Resource Canada.
+They are available only at certain zoom levels.

 ## 2 - Customize content of the map